CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 IntelliJ users can right-click on each sample project's `build.gradle` and press "Link Gradle Project", which is towards the bottom of the dropdown.
 The sample projects will then appear in the Gradle tool window for perusal.
 (It seems like code-completion in the editor uses the Gradle API that you last refreshed a project from.)

 Do **not** press the "reload all gradle projects" buttons.
 Because of the multiple Gradle versions in play they will fail to read each other's lock files, so the gradles will stomp on each other, write to the cache at the same time, try to delete each other's output etc. Crap will end up in your Gradle cache too.
 Instead, to refresh projects, right-click on each sample project in the tool window you're interested in and refresh it individually.

-#### Debugging the plugin

 Breakpoints don't work if you just hit the "refresh gradle" button, but if you select the task in the `Select Run/Debug Configuration` bar, you can press the debug button.